d-quint/VYPR/README.md

 # Introducing: Vypr

-A simple programming language compiler that translates Vypr code (.vy files) to Python.
 Vypr offers a clean syntax inspired by a combination of Python and Javascript, but with some extra unique features for readability and simplicity.
+This source code is an implementation of a compiler that generates IR code, translates it into Python code, and offers a way to run and interact with Vypr code.

 ## Project Structure